dannyfiker/mvp/README.md

 ## License

 This repository is provided as an MVP template.
 Please review and comply with the licenses of all included open-source components.
+Daniel Fikre is the author of this architecture template.